NVIDIA/aistore/docs/getting_started.md

 ## Running AIStore in Google Colab

-To quickly set up AIStore in a [Google Colab](https://colab.google/) notebook, follow these steps:
+To quickly set up AIStore in a [Google Colab](https://colab.google/) notebook, follow the steps below or open the ready-to-use [notebook](https://colab.research.google.com/github/NVIDIA/aistore/blob/main/python/examples/google_colab/aistore_deployment.ipynb):

 **Note:**
 - This sample installs Go v1.22.3 - the Go version and toolchain that is supported at the time of this writing.